idempiere/idempiere.github.io/docs/basic-functional/vocabulary.md

 An Organization is a legal, financial or taxation entity inside a Tenant.
 It is most commonly referred to as a 'set of books'.
 An organization owns all financial things of value.
 Said another way, all records written to the general ledger will always be associated with an organization.

+Here are additional important details about the Organization:

+* An Organization belongs to a Tenant.
+* The Organization window contains a tree to help you structure the relationships between your organizations.
+* The Organization window has a Summary check box field.
+* Any organization whose Summary check box is checked is considered a 'summary organization'.
+* Any organization whose Summary check box is NOT checked is considered a 'transactional organization'.
+* Summary organizations are a financial consolidation point.
+* You cannot post directly against a summary organization.
+Instead, summary organizations represent the sum of all postings against the transactional organizations that link to it via the Organization window tree.

 # Business Partner

 A Business Partner is someone or something you transact with financially.
 Business partners can be customers, vendors, employees, internal or external sales representatives, etc...

 # Contact

 A Contact is someone or something you communicate with.
-Most commonly, a contact is a human.
+Contacts are most commonly found in the Business Partner window.

 # User

 A User is a Contact that has the additional ability to log into iDempiere.
 Said another way, a User is a Contact, and a Contact is a User if they can log into iDempiere.
+Users are most commonly found in the User window.

 # Role